 Here it comes, right on cue!
-The calendar has just turned to November, Thanksgiving Day is right around the corner, and yes, Christmas commercials are already appearing on television, stores halls are all decked with holly, and your kids may be dreaming of finding a new iPhone X under the tree on Christmas morning.
+The calendar has just turned to November, Thanksgiving Day is right around the corner, and yes, Christmas commercials are already appearing on television, store halls are all decked with holly, and your kids may be dreaming of finding a new iPhone 13 under the tree on Christmas morning.

 1. Set manageable expectations.
 Spend some time now setting realistic and manageable expectations for your holiday season.
 Start by understanding that you can’t do everything.
 So, be realistic and upfront about what your family can do.
 Make a list of what is possible and prioritize your most important events and activities for you and your family.
 Then, pace yourself.
 Organize your time.
 Keep in mind that it’s the holiday “season” (not “day”) and spread out your activities to lessen stress and increase enjoyment.